 Get updates on Town announcements, meetings and happenings to your email.

-Visioning Connecticut Avenue Corridor Pedestrian and Bicycling Access and Safety Improvements
+Connecticut Avenue Corridor Pedestrian and Bicycling Access & Safety Study

 Background: Montgomery County, the Town of Kensington, and neighboring Ken-Gar community are soliciting feedback on proposed pedestrian and bicycling access and safety improvements to the Connecticut Avenue Corridor in and around the Town of Kensington.
 Mead & Hunt, a planning, design and construction firm, has concluded its initial study of current conditions in the corridor, and has proposed alternative concepts and project recommendations for future consideration.
 The analysis and design options cover Connecticut Avenue as well as key areas along Knowles Avenue, Plyers Mill Road, and University Boulevard.
 Community feedback is being solicited in order to inform the initial designs for some of these improvements, and recommendations for the final report.